-The wide adoption of the cloud computing paradigm is increasing the efforts of the research community on approaches and techniques to optimize resource allocation.
+The wide adoption of the Cloud technology, in its various incarnations, is increasing the efforts of the research community on approaches and techniques to optimize the resource usage.
 Usually, cloud service providers arrange their resources in sites that cooperate within the domain of the same company.
-However, new peerto-peer (P2P), decentralized, open-world paradigms such as Volunteer Computing [1] are gaining popularity.
+However, new peer-to-peer, decentralized, open-world paradigms such as the Volunteer Computing [1] are gaining popularity.
 Such paradigms envision platforms where, in addition to data centers, less powerful computational devices participate to share and use each others' resources, and are characterized by a high, unpredictable dynamism (participants may leave and join at any time) and heterogeneity (participants may share and need different computational resources).
-Since global coordination and optimization techniques can be hardly applied, the attention has been shifted to the application of agent-based techniques to cloud computing (e.g. as advocated in [2]), like Ant Colony Optimization (ACO) [3] and Spatial Computing [4].
-Such approaches provide flexible and scalable solutions to distributed computing problems, such as collaborative task execution.
+Traditional, global coordination and optimization techniques can be hardly applied, which has shifted the attention to the application of agentbased techniques in cloud computing [2], like Ant Colony Optimization (ACO) [3] and Spatial Computing [4].
+Such approaches provide flexible and scalable solutions to distributed computing problems such as collaborative task execution.

-We present here a framework designing and evaluating collaborative task execution algorithms for volunteer cloud computing platforms.
-The framework can be seen as an evolution of our preliminary work [5], that we extend here in several directions.
-First, we introduce in §II a distributed data structure - called Colored Computational Field - inspired by spatial fields, routing tables and ACO's pheromone-based stigmergy, which provides a suitable basis for many agent-based collaborative task execution algorithms.
-Second, by means of the aforementioned framework, we define in §III a highly parametric ACO-based algorithm, offering a decentralized solution characterized by lightweight ant agents (in terms of behavior and carried knowledge), which maintain and exploit the colored computational field and do not require any additional data structures.
-In §IV we report an excerpt of the experimental evaluation of the ACO-based algorithm, where we assess the performance of various alternatives and parameters, using the workload described by the Google Cluster dataset [6].
+We present here a simulation-based framework for collaborative task execution in volunteer cloud computing platforms.
+In [5] we proposed a preliminary version of such a framework that we extend here in several directions.
+First, we introduce a distributed data structure called colored computational field inspired by spatial fields, routing tables and ACO's pheromonebased stigmergy which provides a suitable basis for many agentbased collaborative task execution algorithms (§II).
+Second, based on the aforementioned framework, we define a highly parametrizable ACO-based algorithm (§III).
+Its main features are that it offers a decentralized solution characterized by lightweight ant agents (in terms of behavior and carried knowledge), that work and exploit the colored computational field and do not require any additional data structures.
+In §IV we report an excerpt of the experimental evaluation of the ACObased algorithm, where we assess the performance of various alternatives and parameters, using the workload described by the Google Cluster dataset [6].
 In §V we discuss the main sources of inspiration and further related work.
 Finally, in §VI we provide some concluding remarks and outline our current and future research efforts.

-All in all, our work provides (i) a flexible framework where existing or new agent-based algorithms for collaborative cloud computing problems can be designed and evaluated; (ii) a novel, highly parametric ACO-based algorithm, which we advocate as a strong candidate for collaborative task execution problems.
+All in all, our work provides (i) a flexible framework where existing or new agent-based algorithms for collaborative cloud computing problems can be designed and evaluated; (ii) a novel, highly parametric ACO-based algorithm that we advocate as a candidate for collaborative task execution problems.

 II.
-COLORED COMPUTATIONAL FIELD
+COMPUTATIONAL FIELD

-We consider a Volunteer Cloud as a network of participants (also called nodes) equipped with a set \mathcal{R} of computational resources, which can enter and leave the system any time, and submit and satisfy task execution requests, subject to QoS requirements.
-When a node is not able to execute its own tasks, it needs to find another node able to do it.
-Such a search must take into account that, as in social networks, the node's visibility is restricted to its contacts up to a certain degree, and, at the same time, the amount of spent time and messages spread in the network should be minimized.
+We consider a Volunteer Cloud as a network of participants (called also agents or nodes) that can enter and leave the system, and can submit and satisfy task execution requests, subject to QoS requirements.
+Nodes are equipped with a set \mathcal{R} of computational resources.
+When a node is not able to execute his own tasks he needs to find another node able to do it.
+This search must take into account that, as in a social network, the node's visibility is restricted to its contacts up to a certain degree, and, at the same time, the amount of time spent and the messages spread in the network should be minimized.

-The main supporting structure of our framework is a Colored Computational Field, used to facilitate the discovery of nodes which can satisfy task execution requests.
+The main supporting structure of our framework is a colored computational field, used to facilitate the discovery of nodes which can satisfy task execution requests.